NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 Technical Report
 ================

-In this technical report, I will be justifiying the technolgoies used in the implementation of the FreeCycle application, aswell as critiquing the current prototype for the application, proving the need to implement frameworks to improve the software stack.
+In this technical report, I will be describing and justifying the selected technologies used in the implementation of the FreeCycle application, as well as critiquing the current prototype for the application, proving the need to implement frameworks to improve the software stack, as well as outlining future technologies that could benefit future development.

 Server Framework Features
 -------------------------

 ## Routing

-Express JS allows the application to customize an applications endpoints, each endpoint have a handler functions, which are called when a user request that matches the specific URL and method and calls the function.
+Express JS allows the application to customize an application's endpoints, each endpoint can have one or more handler functions, and when a user requests a specific route, the handler functions are executed.

 ```js
 app.post('/add', (req, res) =>{